mrmasterplan/rwklevelfiles/docs/WEB.md

 Say you want to pull another developer's level from the maker mall, to cheat, change or improve it.
 This is how to get it.

-1. In the browser, go to https://robotwantskitty.com/web/
+1. In the browser, go to https://robotwantskitty.com/web/ and start playing the level you want to extract.
 2. Open the "developer tools" and go to the javascript console.
 3. paste this scipt in the console:
 ```javascript